 Under Dubai law No. 16 of 2009, a Centre for Amicable Settlement of Disputes (Centre) was established in Dubai.
-The Centre can hear:
+The Centre can hear inter alia:

-- Disputes relating to commonly owned property. - Disputes relating to debts up to a maximum value of AED50,000. - Disputes involving a bank. - Disputes where the parties have agreed to refer the matter to the Centre.
+- Disputes relating to partition of common property. - Disputes relating to debts up to a maximum value of AED100,000. - Disputes involving a bank. - Disputes where the parties have agreed to refer the matter to the Centre in ongoing litigation, regardless of the value of the dispute.

-Such disputes must mandatorily be referred to the Centre before the parties can file for proceedings before the Dubai Courts.
+These disputes must be referred to the Centre before the parties can file for proceedings before the Dubai Courts.
 Time limitation periods are suspended while the matter is before the Centre.